|Table of contents|

 - Variant go server implements t-Go for board sizes: 5x5, 7x7, 9x9 ...
 19x19, 21x21, 23x23, 25x25.
-Wraparound is provided, but not panning.
+Wraparound and panning are both provided.
 Other variants can be combined with t-Go on this server, so it is possible for instance to play phantom t-Go.
 This server lets all games that have been played be viewed online.

 - “t-Go editor”: an online open-source tool for playing, editing and reviewing games (for existing games, you can copy/paste the SGF into the viewer): link.
 This tool provides panning and wraparound (with 0-7 lines of wraparound).

 - T-go is called Daoqi / 道棋 by some Chinese people.
 There is a SL page about it (link).
 On the Daoqi site there is an SGF editor (with an interface in Chinese) (based on Maxigos) that has been adapted for t-Go ( link).
 There are many articles about t-Go, mostly in Chinese ( link), and many SGF files of games, including over 1000 AI games ( link).

 - The SGF editor q5go supports toroidal boards as of version 0.4.
 There are two lines of wraparound; panning is not provided.
 Boards can be cylindrical? and non-square: any m x n board is allowed, with m and n between 4 and 25 included.
 It can save and load t-Go games in a slightly non-standard format, and you can modify a normal SGF file: find “GM” and replace it with “GMq5go-1?", and add a “TO” property to the root.